hrzndhrn/xema/docs/usage.md

 ### In multiple files

-To structure schemas in multiple files you have to configure a loader to laod the files.
+To structure schemas in multiple files you have to configure a loader to load the files.
 The section "[Configure a loader](loader.html)" described the configuration and implementation of an loader.